 SAR also organizes numerous workshops and events each year and a biennial SAR Global Congress—an international gathering for SAR’s global movement and prospective new partners to share experience, discuss critical issues, and shape SAR’s research and advocacy strategies for the coming years—which has been held in Chicago, New York, San Francisco, Vilnius, Amsterdam and Montreal.

 Throughout this history SAR has seen continuous growth in the number of participating member institutions, sections, partner networks, faculty, students and other friends who help SAR to assist more scholars each year and to play a leading role in developing new, innovative strategies for responding to attacks on higher education communities.

-The Summary Report on Activities is the first installment outlining SAR’s annual activities for the fiscal year spanning September 1, 2016 – August 31, 2017.
+The Summary Report on Activities outlines SAR’s annual activities for the fiscal year spanning September 1, 2016 – August 31, 2017.
 It covers the growth of our global network and our core work in protection, advocacy, and research & learning (values-promotion).
 A financial summary indicating increasing demand for SAR’s work and services is also included.
 Scholars at Risk depends on the generous support of friends inside and outside higher education for the financial, material and other resources necessary to continue this vital work.